Safety & Accreditation

 Camp Ondessonk strives to meet the highest health and standards.
 We are proud to be accredited by the American Camp Association.
 This accreditation means that Ondessonk thoroughly reviews operational practices, seeks the wisdom of other camp professionals, and continually makes improvements to comply with more than 300 written standards.
 Only one-fourth of the camps in the US have earned this mark of distinction.
 An on-site health center is run by a registered nurse.

 CHA has developed a highly lauded certification process for arena instructors, trail guides, instructors of riders with disabilities and seasonal equestrian staff.
 Instructors are evaluated in five areas: safety, horsemanship knowledge and ability, teaching technique, group control, and responsibility and professionalism.
 CHA’s certification process has been continually monitored and refined for more than 40 years, in order to meet the needs of a changing horse industry.

 The purpose of CHA clinics is to evaluate the existing knowledge and skill level of the clinic participants and to grant certification at the level that each participant is able to demonstrate his/her proficiency throughout the clinic, not to teach participants how to become an instructor or trail guide.
 However, everyone is certain to learn a lot at the clinic through all the knowledge shared by both participants and clinic staff.

-Camp Ondessonk’s Executive Director, Camping Services Director and Programming Director have all been Wilderness First Responder certified.
+Camp Ondessonk’s Executive Director, Camping Services Director and Program Director have all been Wilderness First Responder certified.
 The General Principles of Wilderness and Rescue Medicine with an emphasis on the prevention and identification of medical emergencies, appropriate technology, and risk management.

 - Patient assessment and emergency care including CPR, basic Life support, and the emergency treatment of anaphylaxis and asthma.